michael-duke/amazon-mock/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Simon Bao, creator of SuperSimpleDev, for his intuitive JavaScript tutorial.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>